How to Transcribe a Video to Text

 Video Transcription Services

 If quality is top of your priority list, then video transcription services that use professional, human transcribers are the way forward.
-Humans have the advantage over machines when it comes to critical thinking.
-They can infer from context in order to catch tricky words when the video is of poor quality of the speaker mumbles.
+Humans have an advantage over machines when it comes to critical thinking.
+They can infer from context to catch tricky words when the video is of poor quality or the speaker mumbles.

 I don’t believe that there are any free professional video transcription services out there.
 As such, this is an option that will require a budget.
 However, it’s money well spent in terms of the high-quality video transcriptions that you will receive.